 This is the third kinetic sand recipe we tried and I think this one might be my favourite?
 (Although I really enjoyed the moldable play sand recipe we made as well.)
-The recipe in this post ends up having a great texture, and of the three recipes we tried, this one had the closest texture to the kinetic sand you see in stores.
+The recipe in this post ends up having a great texture, and of the four recipes we tried, this one had the closest texture to the kinetic sand you see in stores.
 The only down side is that it dries out after a day of play and you have to add more water to keep it going.

 I think what I’ve learned from making all of these different play sands is that you have to tweak the ingredients for the type of sand you have.
 All play sand is slightly different, so if your sand isn’t behaving how you’d like it to, you’ll need to increase (or decrease) the quantity of liquid to bring it to a texture you like.